gregorydillon/DSI-personal-reference-kit/hypothesis-testing-CTR/readme.md

 In this example we do not have any real data on CTR, instead we're going to model CTR using a binomial distribution and generate data with different parameters `n` and `p` to serve as our sample size.
 This has some benefits in the learning context -- specifically that we KNOW the hidden distribution that our data should follow.
 If our experiments determine something that isn't __true__ then we'll know, and have something interesting to think about.

 In the real world this data might have been collected in a number of different ways, which may have their own strengths and drawbacks.
 Lets take a look at `data_generation.py` to see how this is done.

-(Spoiler alert, we're just using `scipy`).
+These generation steps will get more complex as we go on, to account for new assumptions and variables, but we start with a straightforward (if naive) series of Bernoulli trials.

 ## Part One: Experimental Design

 We're going to change the narrative about "Webby" many times during this example, to simulate different situations which we may really find ourselves in.
-First, lets pretend Webby is a __big__ company.
-We've got tons of traffic, tons of support, and tons of time.
-Assuming we have __everything__ we need at our disposal, whats the best experiment we can design?
+These assumptions will range from  "Webby is a __big__ company, we have __everything__ we could ever ask for." to "Webby has very limited resources, do the best with what we've got!"

+Experiments in the wild all depend on your individual goals for these experiments.
+Entertaining both the "happy path" and more challenging situations can be very valuable.

 #### Scaffolding Our Test